- Academic Extracurricular Activities

-No matter how small or big extracurricular activity you select for your kids – start with one.
-It is important to pick an extracurricular and get started, more things can be figured out later.
+Start with one, no matter how small or big an extracurricular activity you select for your kids.
+It is important to pick an extracurricular and get started; other things can be figured out later.
 Discuss the list of extracurricular activities with your kids and let them start their journey of finding their passion outside school books.

 Frequently Asked Questions (FAQs)

 Do extracurricular activities actually help children in becoming better?

 Yes, extracurricular activities help children develop social and intellectual skills.
 Extracurricular activities for kids minimize their screen time and increase their involvement with other kids of their age groups.
 These activities better utilize a child’s free time to learn something new or give back to society.